Learning Diverse Options via InfoMax Termination Critic

-\paragraph{Mutual Information in Reinforcement Learning} MI often appears in the literature of \textit{intrinsically motivated}~\citep{Singh2004IM} reinforcement learning, as a driver of goal-directed behavior.
-A well-known example is the \textit{empowerment} \citep{Klyubin2005Empowerment, Salge2013Empowerment}, which is obtained by maximizing the MI between sequential $k$ actions and the resulting state $I(a_t, ..., a_{t + k}; x_{t + k}|x_t)$ and often implemented as intrinsic rewards for RL agents~\citep{Mohamed2015VIM, Zhao2020EPC}.
-We can interpret our objective $I(O; X_f|X_s)$ as empowerment between limited action sequences and states induced by options, as \citet{Gregor2017VIC} did for measuring empowerment in a closed loop.
-MI is also used for intrinsically motivated discovery of skills, assuming that diversity is important to acquire useful skills. \citet{Eysenbach2019DIAYN} proposed to maximize MI between skills and states $I(O; X)$, extended to the conditional one $I(O; X'| X)$ by \citet{Sharma2020DADS}.
-Although our study shares the same motivation for using MI as these methods, i.e. diversifying sub-policies, the process of MI maximization is significantly different: our method optimizes termination functions, while their methods optimize policies by using MI as intrinsic rewards.
+\cutparagraphup \paragraph{Mutual Information, Empowerment, and Skill Acquisition} MI also appears in the literature regarding \textit{intrinsically motivated} RL~\citep{Singh2004IM}, as a driver of goal-directed behavior.
+A well-known example is the \textit{empowerment} \citep{Klyubin2005Empowerment, Salge2014Empowerment}, obtained by maximizing MI between sequential $k$ actions and the resulting state $I(a_t, ..., a_{t + k}; x_{t + k}|x_t) = H(x_{t + k} | x_t) - H(x_{t + k} | a_t, ..., a_{t + k}, x_t)$.
+Empowerment represents both large degree of freedom and good preparedness: i.e., larger $H(x_{t + k} | x_t)$ implies that there can be more diverse future states, while smaller $ H(x_{t + k} | a_t, ..., a_{t + k}, x_t)$ indicates that an agent can realize its intention with greater certainty.
+In RL literature, empowerment is often implemented by maximizing the variational lower bounds as intrinsic rewards~\citep{Mohamed2015VIM, Zhao2020EPC}.
+We can interpret our objective $I(X_f;O| x_s)$ as a variant of empowerment where a fixed number of options represents action sequences. \citet{Gregor2017VIC} also employed this interpretation and introduced VIC for training intra-option policies with fixed termination probabilities in a no reward RL setting.
+Our experiments observed that IMTC helps VIC to learn meaningful intra-option policies.
+As a variant of VIC, \citet{Baumli2021RVIC} proposed to use the reversed MI $I(X_s; O| x_f)$.
+MI has been used for discovering diverse skills without termination functions. \citet{Eysenbach2019DIAYN} proposed maximizing MI between skills and states $I(O; X)$, and \citet{Sharma2020DADS} extended the objective to a conditional MI $I(O; X'| x)$.
+These methods also maximize variational lower bounds of MI as rewards. \cutsectionup